Finite Element Operator Network for Solving Elliptic-type parametric PDEs: Introduction

-Another key contribution of this study is to introduce a novel learning architecture designed to accurately solve convection-dominated singularly perturbed problems involving strong boundary layer phenomena.
-These types of problems pose significant challenges for traditional numerical methods due to sharp transitions inside thin layers caused by a small diffusive parameter.
-By adapting theory-guided methods \cite{H2020}, the network effectively captures the behavior of boundary layers, an area that has been underexplored in recent machine learning approaches.
+{Another key contribution of this study is the introduction of a novel learning architecture designed to accurately solve convection-dominated singularly perturbed problems, which are characterized by strong boundary layer phenomena.
+These types of problems present significant challenges for traditional machine learning and numerical methods, primarily due to the sharp transitions within thin layers caused by a small diffusive parameter.
+In particular, this is challenging in the realm of learning theory, where neural networks typically assume a smooth prior, making them less equipped to handle such abrupt transitions effectively.} By adapting theory-guided methods \cite{H2020}, the network effectively captures the behavior of boundary layers, an area that has been underexplored in recent machine-learning approaches.

-The main contributions of the paper are summarized as follows: \begin{itemize} \item Our proposed method for learning operators, FEONet (Figure \ref{fig:scheme}), is novel, as it enables the learning of multiple solutions for parametric PDEs without the requirement of a input-output training dataset. \item The proposed neural network is versatile in its application, allowing for the inclusion of various domains, (Figure \ref{fig:domain_profile}), as well as diverse equations with boundary conditions, including both Dirichlet and Neumann boundary conditions (Table \ref{table:total_error}). \item The FEONet includes rigorous convergence analysis via finite element approximation on P1 and P2 elements (Theorem \ref{Main_Conv_Thm}), and it is expected to have low generalization errors. \item Lastly, the proposed neural network is a specialized learning architecture tailored to accurately solve convection-dominated singular perturbation problems that feature robust boundary layers (Figure \ref{fig:bdrylayer}). \end{itemize}